-Having covered the travel, accommodation and logistics of getting to IRONMAN 70.3 Bahrain in Part One yesterday, lets take a look at the race experience that awaits when you get there.
+Having covered the travel, accommodation and logistics of getting to IRONMAN 70.3 Bahrain in Part One, lets take a look at the race experience that awaits when you get there.

-First up, unlike Challenge Bahrain three years ago (when I did the bike leg in a Relay team), I didn’t take part in the race itself this year.
+First up, unlike Challenge Bahrain in 2014 (when I did the bike leg in a Relay team), I didn’t take part in the race itself myself.
 However, eight weeks before the race when I knew I would be going, I said to my wife, “how do you fancy racing it?”.
 Given her only triathlon event during 2017 had been the Club Relays in Nottingham, and she hadn’t ridden her bike since then, it seemed like a good chance to both start and finish your season in one go.
 Eight weeks on the Wattbike followed to get ready.

 There was little to complain about in terms of the pre-race banquet / pasta party either.
-Taking place right next to transition on the Thursday night (ahead of the Saturday race), this definitely did bring back memories of the awesome food provided three years ago at the Challenge event.
-There were EIGHT – I counted them (!) – different pasta dishes on available in the buffet, extensive salads and I gave up counting how many different sweet options were provided.
+Taking place right next to transition on the Thursday night (ahead of the Saturday race), this definitely did bring back memories of the awesome food provided in 2014 at the Challenge event.
+There were EIGHT – I counted them (!) – different pasta dishes available in the buffet, extensive salads and I gave up counting how many different sweet options were provided.
 Something there to suit pretty much anyone and plenty of it too.